neonious/lowsync/doc/commands/commands/monitor.rst

 Name
 ==================

-lowrmt-monitor - Read from stdout and write to stdin of the running program
+lowsync-monitor - Read from stdout and write to stdin of the running program

 Synopsis
 ==================

 .. code-block:: bash

-    lowrmt monitor
+    lowsync monitor

 Description
 ==================